 He published a reportage on working prison inmates on Repubblica.it, collaborated with the sculptor Pinuccio Sciola, for whom he curated the photography of a catalogue and shot a series of portraits of the musicians at the jazz festival, "Time in Jazz" in Berchidda, Sardinia, guest of his friend Paolo Fresu, trumpet player and organizer of the event.

 He has shown his work on Sardinian costumes in all the most important cities of Sardinia.
 His latest exhibits are the collective "Riflessi" (Reflections) curated by Ivo Serafino Fenu, and the collective "La bellezza della normalità" (The Beauty of Normality), curated by Maria Spissu Nilson.
 The exhibit Mauri/Minatori/Mineros is his last international exhibit, in Cordoba, Argentina in summer 2011 and Toy Camera, the first italian exhibit of photographs taken wit an IPhone with the app Hipstamatic, to be shown in a art center.
-In 2013 he has been in Cape Town, South Africa for the web magazine Designboom to follow and photograph the Desiignidaba Festival and he has teached photography at Istituto Europeo di Design in Cagliari.
+In 2013 he has been in Cape Town, South Africa for the web magazine Designboom to follow and photograph the Desiignindaba Festival and he has teached photography at Istituto Europeo di Design in Cagliari.
 He is a food photographer for Grande Cucina Magazine in Milano.
 Read Less